mitchell1972/findbrexitconsultants/hostinger_deployment_guide.md

 # Complete Guide: Moving FindBrexit Consultants to Your Hostinger Domain

 ## 🎯 Overview
-This guide will help you deploy your FindBrexit Consultants platform with complete Stripe integration to your Hostinger hosting account at **findbrexitconsultants.co.uk**.
+This guide will help you deploy your FindBrexit Consultants platform with complete Stripe integration to your Hostinger hosting account at **findbrexitconsultants.com**.

 ## 📋 Prerequisites

 ### What You Need:
-- ✅ Hostinger hosting account with domain **findbrexitconsultants.co.uk**
+- ✅ Hostinger hosting account with domain **findbrexitconsultants.com**
 - ✅ FTP/File Manager access to your Hostinger account
 - ✅ The built application files (already prepared)
 - ✅ Supabase project with Stripe integration (already configured)